 I think the bad news is that due to the ever-evolving nature of the Internet, a policy like this is going to have to change regularly.
 Right now, we have social networks like Facebook, Twitter, Google+ and others but what will come down the line later?
 For example, Facebook doesn’t allow children under the age of 13 have accounts yet we know that a lot of primary school children have them.
 I also know that Facebook are considering changing this at some point so how will we deal with this?

 Another thing to take into account is access.
 Right now most primary schools don’t allow children to use mobile phones during school time.
 This is likely to change given the BYOD agenda and the fact that mobile devices are becoming wonderful learning tools.
 How do we, as schools, develop policies around bullying on these devices?
-One second-level body has banned students from taking photographs for non-school related projects an almost impossible thing to police.
+One second-level body has banned students from taking photographs for non-school related projects an almost impossible thing to police even with the weapons which include a buy 300 blackout ammo online.
 However, what policy is going to work here?
 There’s also the consideration of access – how can we control whether a child accesses their social media account from their phone in school to post something online.

 Furthermore, who does an anti-bullying policy cover in a school?
 What about teachers?
 Can they be protected?
 For example, what if a child decided to post something online about her teacher?
 What if a number of children took to the Internet to tear their teacher’s reputation to bits?